Subject 1A

 Part 1: The DM With the Spiral

 You’re halfway up a washed-out mountain road in northern Maine, the van’s suspension creaking with every dip.
-Beside you, your sound tech is scrolling through weather data.
-Behind you, two more crewmates argue over whether the old radar dome will even still be standing.
+Beside you, your environmental specialist, Jonas, is scrolling through weather data.
+Behind you, two more crewmates, Rae and Del, argue over whether the old radar dome will even still be standing.

 You were hired to film a documentary about Cold War surveillance architecture.
 Nothing paranormal.
 Just decaying towers, conspiracy leftovers, and maybe a few throwaway lines about MKUltra for flavor.

-This person had no followers.
-And a stamped symbol that looked like a V intersecting a spiral as their profile image.
+The account that contacted you had no posting history.
+No followers.
+No identifiable metadata.
+Just a profile icon — a stamped symbol that looked like a V intersecting a spiral.

 “It didn’t die when they shut it down.
 They just stopped looking.”